Molcas/OpenMolcas/doc/source/users.guide/programs/mclr.rst

   (TWOstep=SECOND), the files MOTRA and QDAT are read and employed for the computation of the corresponding Lagrangian multipliers.
 This approach allows to reduce the input-output of data to/from disk during such calculations.

-  .. xmldoc:: <KEYWORD MODULE="MCLR" NAME="TWOS" APPEAR="Two Step CMLR run" KIND="COMPLEX" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="MCLR" NAME="TWOS" APPEAR="Two Step CMLR run" KIND="CHOICE LIST" LIST="FIRST,SECOND" LEVEL="ADVANCED">
               <HELP>
               Activate the two-step run of MCLR, in connection to the computation of molecular gradients and NACs for SA-CASSCF wave function.
 Takes two values: FIRST or SECOND.
               </HELP>
               %%Keyword: TWOS <advanced>
-              It is used to activate the two-step run of :program:`MCLR`, in connection to the computation of molecular gradients / NACs for SA-CASSCF wave function.
+              It is used to activate the two-step run of MCLR, in connection to the computation of molecular gradients / NACs for SA-CASSCF wave function.
 The keyword takes two values: FIRST or SECOND.
               In the first MCLR run (i.e. TWOStep = FIRST), the MOTRA and QDAT files are generated.
 In the subsequent MCLR run
               (TWOstep=SECOND), the files MOTRA and QDAT are read and employed for the computation of the corresponding